Wildfowling on the North Shore of the Humber Estuary – Hull and East Riding Wildfowler’s Association.

 The Association is affiliated to BASC and has an active social calendar with regular club meetings.

 There is a clay shooting section with friendly shoots and competitions throughout the summer months.

 The Association organises familiarisation visits for new members and has the distinction of shooting over the same foreshore as the fabled Stanley Duncan.

-Full member – £187.00 including BASC club membership subscription and outer Humber permits.
+Full member – £139.00 including BASC club membership subscription and outer Humber permits.
 Upper Humber permits are purchased separately for £50 per annum if applicable.